The first three episodes are free to read!

 After watching the Authors Guild Foundation's webinar about serialized fiction, I was inspired to try it.
 Have a look.

-If you like my story, please give it a thumbs up!
+If you like it, please give the episode a thumbs up!
+THANK YOU! <3